arenekosreal/E5Renewer.Net/README.md

     - If you add certificate after created application and added secret, the `client_id` may be changed so please update it.
     - Using pfx format to this tool is tested.
 But you only need to upload public key part(*.crt) to Azure.
-    - If your certificate has a password, you can create a `passwords` key in config like this:
+    - If your certificate has a password, you can create a `passwords` key in user secret file like this:

       ```json
       {